sysrich/rootco.de-web/_posts/2020-12-09-microos-pi-network-monitor.md

 # But Wait!

-By default, MicroOS images have no root password, no user accounts, and nothing installed on it to let you run services.
+By default, MicroOS images have no root password, no user accounts, and no services installed.
 I needed to have some way to setup the Pi when it first boots from the SDCard.
 MicroOS has two tools available for such first boot configuration:

 * [Ignition](https://en.opensuse.org/Portal:MicroOS/Ignition), originally from [CoreOS](https://coreos.com/ignition/docs/latest/) which has a lovely structured JSON config but a limited scope of what it can setup.
 * [Combustion](https://en.opensuse.org/Portal:MicroOS/Combustion), written specifically for MicroOS and capable of doing anything you can write in a shell script.